 Sudden symptoms are a medical emergency.

-Using an instrument called an ophthalmoscope, your health care provider can see narrowing of blood vessels, and signs that fluid has leaked from blood vessels.
+Your health care provider will use an ophthalmoscope to look for narrowing of the blood vessels and signs that fluid has leaked from blood vessels.

 The degree of damage to the retina (retinopathy) is graded on a scale of 1 to 4:

 Fluorescein angiography may be used to examine the blood vessels.

 People with grade 4 (severe retinopathy) often have heart and kidney problems due to high blood pressure.
 They are also at higher risk for stroke.

-The retina will generally recover if the blood pressure is controlled.
-However, some patients with grade 4 retinopathy will have permanent damage to the optic nerve or macula.
+In most cases, the retina will heal if the blood pressure is controlled.
+However, some people with grade 4 retinopathy will have lasting damage to the optic nerve or macula.

 Klig JE.
 Ophthalmologic complications of systemic disease.
 Emerg Med Clin North Am.